-There's no question that the main attraction in a small town like Myrtle Beach (only about 20 square miles), located along the length the Carolina shore, is the surf and sand.
-Most of the beach is open to the public and very clean.
-But they warn that the area can get very crowded in the summer months.
+There's no question that the main attraction in a small town like Myrtle Beach (a little more than 20 square miles), located along the length of the South Carolina shore, is the surf and sand.
+Most of the beach is open to the public and very clean, but the area can get crowded during the summer months.
 It isn't a bad idea to stake out a spot early in the day.

-Unlike other beach destinations like Virginia Beach, Va. and Ocean City, Md., the beaches here are not backed by a boardwalk; rather, hotels and houses sit right off the sand.
+Unlike other beach destinations like Virginia Beach, Virginia, and Ocean City, Maryland, the beaches here are not backed by a boardwalk; rather, hotels and houses sit right on the sand.
 Ocean Boulevard is the road closest to the water and is lined with hotels and shops.
-U.S. 17, also called Kings Highway, lies parallel to Ocean Boulevard.
+U.S. Highway 17, also called Kings Highway, lies parallel to Ocean Boulevard.
 Kings Highway is a major thoroughfare into the city and is sometimes nicknamed Restaurant Row for the dining establishments that line it.

 Broadway at the Beach

-This bustling part of the city is just a five-minute drive inland.
-Highly recommended by recent travelers, this complex is a large group of bars, restaurants, shopping and the very popular Ripley's Aquarium.
+This bustling part of the city sits only about 2 miles inland.
+Highly recommended by locals and regular vacationers, this complex is a large group of bars, restaurants, shops and the popular Ripley's Aquarium.
 We recommend visiting for the Dangerous Reef exhibit, where sharks swim past visitors on all sides as they walk through.

 South of the city is the Myrtle Beach State Park.
 Located on 312 acres of oceanfront, there is a campground, fishing pier and a nature trail to take in the natural sights.